notmail/notmail_spec/spec/application_api.md

 An application will use this API to register itself within the destination server.
 It may perform a registration for each different server it needs to send messages to.
 1. __/app/verify/__
 Allows an application to test if it is correctly registered within the destination server.
+1. __/app/update/__
+Allows an application to update some information about itself.
+1. __/app/delete/__
+Allows an application to be removed from the server.
 1. __/sub/request/__
 A registered application will use this endpoint to ask for permission for sending messages to an specific user within that server.
 1. __/sub/verify/__